There are different types of cancer of the lining of the space behind the nose (nasal cavity) or the nearby air cavities

 - cancerous (malignant)

 There are several types of non cancerous tumours in these areas.
 Some of these include:

 Papillomas are wart like growths that are not cancers.
 There is a small risk that they might turn into a squamous cell cancer.

 Malignant nasal and paranasal sinus tumours are cancers.
 In time, they can grow deep into the surrounding tissue and spread to other parts of the body.

 Squamous cell cancer (carcinoma)

 Squamous cells are the flat, skin like cells that cover the lining of the mouth, nose, voice box (larynx), thyroid and throat.
 Carcinoma means cancer.
 So squamous cell carcinoma is cancer that starts in these cells.

 Squamous cell cancer is by far the most common, but not the only type of cancer that can develop in the nose and nasal sinuses.

 Adenocarcinomas are the second most common type of cancer in the nose and paranasal sinuses.
 It affects up to 20 out of every 100 people (20%) diagnosed.

 Adenoid cystic cancers

 If you are looking for information on lymphoma, visit the lymphoma section.
 Your treatment will be very different to the treatment outlined in this section for head and neck cancer.

 Melanomas develop from the pigment producing cells that give the skin its colour.
-Melanomas of the head and neck can occur anywhere on the skin, inside the nose or mouth (oral cavity) or in the paranasal sinuses.
+Melanomas of the head and neck can occur anywhere on the skin, inside the nose or mouth (oral cavity) or in the nasal and paranasal sinuses.
 Less than 5 out of every 100 (5%) nasal and paranasal cancers are melanomas.
+This type of melanoma behaves differently from those in the skin.

-Olfactory neuroblastomas are very rare tumours found in the nose (nasal cavity).
-They form between 2 to 3 out of every 100 (2 to 3%) nasal and paranasal cancers.
-Neuroblastomas develop in the top part of the inside of the nose.
+Olfactory neuroblastomas are rare tumours found in the nose (nasal cavity).
+They are more common than adenoid cystic cancers and melanomas.
+Neuroblastomas develop in the layer of cells (lining) responsible for smell in the top part of the inside of the nose.